- Distracted Driving Fact Sheet (doc)

 - The act of talking on a cell phone, even hands free, can give you “inattention blindness,” where your brain isn’t seeing what’s right in front of you.
 You aren’t even aware that you are driving impaired.
 If you think you can handle both driving and talking on a cell phone or texting, you are kidding yourself and putting us all at risk.

 - Want a bunch more good reasons?
-Check out the Distracted Driving Fact Sheet and FAQs
+Check out the Distracted Driving Fact Sheet.

 What can you do?
 Most important, obey the law.
 It’s there for a reason.
 Also, do your best to eliminate distractions: